gesistsa/rio/README.md

 ```

 A particularly useful feature of rio is the ability to import from and
-export to compressed (e.g., zip) directories, saving users the extra
+export to compressed archives (e.g., zip), saving users the extra step
-step of compressing a large exported file, e.g.:
+of compressing a large exported file, e.g.:

 ``` r
 export(mtcars, "mtcars.tsv.zip")